turbot/steampipe-mod-kubernetes-insights/dashboards/service/docs/service_dashboard.md

 This dashboard answers the following questions:

 - How many Services are in each cluster and namespace?
-- How many Services are in the default namespace?
+- How many Services are using the default namespace?